bchanlee/COMP3419/README.md

 * A1a - Motion Estimation and Visualisation
 * A1b - Building 3D Animation Scene
-* A2opt2 - Facial Atribute Analysis
+* A2opt2 - Facial Attribute Analysis